 The OG of nail extensions.
-It’s a combination of a liquid and powder that creates a hard protective layer over your natural nail and false tips.
+It’s a combination of a liquid (monomer) and powder (polymer) that creates a hard protective layer over your natural nail and false tips.
 The mixture hardens from exposure to air and creates a transparent canvas for regular nail polish.
 This extension technique can be super fun to try out new shapes and overall extend your natural length.
 It’s also popular for trying intricate nail art that you can’t do with shorter nails.

 How long it takes: About 1.5 hours or more for a full set and 45 minutes for a fill.

-How long it lasts: Two to three weeks.
+How long it lasts: Two to three weeks before your next retouch.

 How it affects nail health: If removed properly, you shouldn’t expect much damage.
 Nails may appear a bit weaker due to the fact that they’re filed down before application to give the mixture added grip.
 Just make sure your technician doesn’t over-file them, and use cuticle oil to keep nail beds hydrated.

 The downsides: Acrylic is one of the most expensive manicures.
 It can also take more time in the salon chair (especially if you decide on nail art).
 And if you’re looking for a low-maintenance mani, this isn’t the one for you.
 You will need frequent fill-ins to avoid damaging nails and having a funky gap because of nail growth.